Comparing Medicare Supplement Plan G vs Plan N

 Part B deductible | NO | NO |

-Part B excess charges | Yes | NO |
+Part B Excess charges | Yes | NO |

 Foreign travel emergency (up to policy limits) | Yes | Yes |